Week #1: Introduction to the Course: May 24 -

 ^

-This second section of the course examines public policy aspects of
+This second section of the course examines the public policy aspects of

 sustainability.
-The main text is Lester Brown, Plan B 4.0, supplemented
+Our main text is Lester Brown's World on the Edge, supplemented

 with notes from the instructor and links to the Internet.